 “Nathan,” she pleaded

-He stood in front of her, staring down into her eyes.
+He stared down into her eyes.
 He seemed taller, more intimidating than she’d ever remembered.
-She lowered her shoulders, his posture seeming to demand that she do.
+She lowered her shoulders, his posture seeming to demand it.

 “What did you call him?”

 She snapped her jaw shut.
-Anything she said now would be futile.
-He wasn’t interested in her excuses.
+Anything she said now would be futile—he wasn’t interested in excuses.

 He threaded his fingers into her hair, gripping it by the roots to pull her an inch closer.
 She whimpered at the small pain.
 Her hands found his chest, the leverage holding her up as her knees weakened slightly.

 “I called him a pig,” she whimpered.
 Though it wasn’t a lie.
-Most of those men on the force were corrupted through Nathan.
-They followed him around like lost puppies, it disgusted her.
+Most of those men on the force were corrupted through Nathan—they followed him around like lost puppies, and it disgusted her.

-He backhanded her with his hand, causing her to fall down onto the ground.
-She instinctively placed a hand on her face and saw white spots dancing around as she closed her eyes.
+He backhanded her, causing her to fall down onto the ground.
+She instinctively placed a palm on her face and saw white spots dancing around as she closed her eyes.

 “I’m sorry,” she cried softly as she struggled to sit up.

-Several thoughts flooded her mind a mile a minute, but she was unable to process any one of them.
-The only thing she could think of was surviving.
-She tried several times to make a run for the door, but it was futile.
-He always managed to drag her back and continue his ‘punishment.’
+Several thoughts flooded her mind a mile a minute, but she couldn’t process any of them.
+All she had to do was survive.
+She tried several times to make a run for the door, but it was futile; he always managed to drag her back and continue his ‘punishment.’

 Angeline grudgingly opened her eyes.
-“Please…stop.”
-She begged.
-She was fighting to stay awake, but the pain was so unbearable she wondered how long she could hold out for.
+“Please… stop,” she begged, fighting to stay awake, but the pain was so unbearable she wondered how long she could hold out for.

-“Remember Angel,” He spoke quietly.
+“Remember, Angel,” he spoke quietly.
 “Not a word, understand?”
 She made no reply and Nathan jerked her head even harder.
-“You better answer me dammit!
+“Answer me!
 Do you understand?”

-She whimpered and nodded her head quickly.
-Nathan kissed her once again, as if nothing happened and pulled on his pants.
-Her eyes followed him as he pulled on his shirt, but she did not move, too exhausted after being used by him.
-Fully dressed he returned to her side and sat at the edge of the bed, blue eyes admiring his handiwork as he took in her figure, bruised and filled with his essence.
+She whimpered and nodded quickly.
+Nathan kissed her once again, as if nothing happened, and pulled on his pants.
+Her eyes followed him as he put on his shirt, but she didn’t move, too exhausted after being used by him.
+Fully dressed, he returned to her side and sat at the edge of the bed, blue eyes admiring his handiwork as he took in her figure, bruised and filled with his essence.

 She nodded mutely, signaling that she did.